Expansion of a quantum gas in a shell trap: Conclusion

 A consequence of this work is that the quadrupole dressed trap will spontaneously result in an annular trap geometry under microgravity environment.
 Once combined with the possibility to tune dynamically the rf polarization it offers an interesting platform to study rotating superfluids in anharmonic traps, on Earth or in space.
-For example, starting from the annular gas, one can use a small change of the rf polarization to rotate the gas~\cite{Guo2020} and then reduce the gradient to reconnect the cloud.
-Such protocol offers the opportunity to produce correlated states~\cite{Roncaglia2011}.
-Furthermore, close to the gravity compensation setting, the harmonic confinement vanishes and the trap at the bottom of the shell has a quartic leading order, leading to new equilibrium vortex distributions in a rotating frame~\cite{Brito2020}.
+Indeed, close to the gravity compensation setting, the harmonic confinement vanishes and the trap at the bottom of the shell has a quartic leading order, leading to new equilibrium vortex distributions in a rotating frame~\cite{Brito2020}.
+Furthermore, starting from the annular gas, one can use a small change of the rf polarization to rotate the gas~\cite{Guo2020} and then reduce the gradient to reconnect the cloud, thus implementing a protocol to prepare correlated states~\cite{Roncaglia2011}.